chromium/chromium/docs/ui/android/dynamic_colors.md

 [Surface colors](https://m3.material.io/styles/color/the-color-system/color-roles#c0cdc1ba-7e67-4d6a-b294-218f659ff648) represent `?attr/colorSurface` at different surface levels or elevation values.
 With the exception of Surface-0 (just route through `?attr/colorSurface`), the rest of the surface colors must be calculated at runtime.
 This means there is no macro or attribute that can be used to retrieve surface colors.
 For this reason, there are currently 2 ways to calculate surface colors.

+Note: Numeric/elevation surface colors are in the process of being removed or remapped to tone-based surface colors.
+Minor colors shifts have been applied to Chrome, but the code is currently still using the old numeric/elevation surface color approach.

 #### ChromeColors#getSurfaceColor()